 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 The holidays are often about cookies.
 What is the new cookie, how can we decorate the cookies to impress, cookie swaps, tins full of cookies for gifts, and don’t get me wrong I love cookies.
 The issue can be time.
 We don’t have enough of it, and cookies can be time-consuming.
 That is where my recipe for gingerbread blondies takes the main stage.
 Blondies are a one-bowl wonder and always please everyone.
-These are dressed up with a bit of seasonal spices but still have that perfect soft interior with a crisp top.
+These are dressed up with a bit of seasonal spices, but still have that perfect soft interior with a crisp top.
 The bars can be made in minutes, and once baked, they are dressed with a bit of white chocolate to finish them.
-I like to slice these into fingers-shaped slices as they somehow feel more festive.
+I like to slice these into finger-shaped slices as they somehow feel more festive.
 Believe me: they’re the first “cookie” to go at a holiday spread!

 White rectangular baking dish filled with gingerbread blondies with white chocolate drizzled on top with piece missing.

 • Butter gives the soft, almost gooey interior texture.
-Use good quality butter for the best flavor.
+Use good-quality butter for the best flavor.

 • Brown sugar adds the perfect chewy finish to these bars.

-• Ginger, cinnamon, and cloves mix together for a seasonal warm spiced blend that instantly tastes and smells like the holidays.
+• Ginger, cinnamon, and cloves mix together for a seasonal, warm spiced blend that instantly tastes and smells like the holidays.

 White marble surface filled with all ingredients needed for gingerbread blondies including eggs, spices, flour, butter, white chocolate, and more.